 Step 2: Eggs turn into larvae (Day 12)

-The flea eggs hatch within about 12 days, if the temperature is warm enough.
-They will then burrow into carpet and cracks in the floor.
-They eat the flea dirt (flea faeces) that adult fleas drop after feasting on you and your pets.
+The flea eggs hatch within about 12 days if the temperature is warm enough.
+They then hide in the carpet and cracks in the floor, living on skin particles and the flea dirt (flea faeces) that adult fleas drop after feasting on you and your pets.

 Step 3: Larvae turn into pupae (Day 19)

-The larvae spin cocoons and turn into pupae.
-This takes about 8 days.
-The pupae wait for the right time to hatch, when the temperature is warm enough.
+Once big enough, typically after about eight days, the larvae will spin a cocoon and turn into pupae.
+The pupae wait for the right time to hatch when the temperature is warm enough or they sense a suitable host nearby.
 They can stay in this state for up to 12 months, waiting for the right conditions to hatch!

 Step 4: The cycle is complete - flea hatches (Day 26)

 As soon as the flea hatches it looks for its first host and meal.
 Within days of finding a good host they are ready to breed and the cycle starts again.